yvesgurcan/www/README.md

 ### Deployment

 The HTML and JavaScript do not need to be compiled.
-Pushing updates to `master` will publish the new version on GitHub Pages.
+Pushing updates to the `master` branch will publish the new version via GitHub Pages.

 However, the stylesheets must be compiled from SASS to CSS.
-You can watch any change on the stylesheet files.
+You can watch changes on the stylesheet files to compile them dynamically.

     npm compile:sass